 2.4.
 Assumptions

-Concrete performance requirements depend on the specific situations the ADS encounters, on a reference behaviour that is deemed appropriate for a human driver or a technical system, and on assumptions (e.g., cut-in speed values, reaction times, …) about the behaviour of the vehicle and other road users.
+Concrete performance requirements depend on the specific situation the ADS encounters, on a reference behaviour that is deemed appropriate for a human driver or a technical system, and on assumptions (e.g., cut-in speed values, reaction times) about the behaviour of the vehicle and other road users.
 Assumptions concerning the actions of other road users may need to account for cultural differences in driving styles in different geolocations, making it impracticable to harmonise these assumptions across different domains.
 Therefore, evidence should be provided to support the assumptions made.
-Existing standards e.g. IEEE 2846-2022 provide a set of assumptions to be considered by ADS safety-related models for an initial set of driving situations.
+Existing standards provide sets of assumptions to be considered by ADS safety-related models for an initial set of driving situations.
 Additionally, several other tools including data collection campaigns performed during the development phase, real-world accident analysis and realistic driving behaviour evaluations, constraint randomisation, Bayesian optimisation besides others can be used to inform values for such assumptions.

 2.5.
 Performance Evaluation